gregorywmorris/oaken-spirits/OAKEN_TECHNICAL_DESIGN.md

 ## 3. Glossary

 - **A single source of truth (SSOT):** The practice of aggregating the data from many systems within an organization to a single location.
+Rule enforcement used to ensure this data is trustworthy.
 - **Scope creep:** Adding additional features or functions of a new product, requirements, or work that is not authorized during project scoping.
 - **OLTP:** Online Transactional Processing.
 I.e. every day business services.
-- **OLAP:** Online analytical processing.For data analytics.
+- **OLAP:** Online analytical processing.
+For data analytics, often columnar rather than row based.
-- **Apache Kafka:** A pub/sub message queue.
 - **Pub/sub message queue:** Publisher and subscriber message queue.
 Where a source publishes messages to a queue and a subscribers get those messages from the queue.
 - **ELT:** Extract, Load, Transform.
 The order of operations in a data transfer.
-- **Virtual Machine (VM):** a compute resource that uses software instead of a physical computer to run programs and deploy apps.
+- ***bibyte:** A suffix used in the context of a binary systems, where multiples of 2 are used instead of multiples of 10.
+Example: kibi instead of kilo.
-- Multiples of bytes
+- **Multiples of *bibytes**
   - 1 kibibyte (KiB) = 1,024 bytes
   - 1 mebibyte (MiB) = 1,024 KiB
   - 1 gibibyte (GiB) = 1,024 MiB